GMichetti/MiBuSM/README.md

   - **MVC**: Implemented in the web server with `controller.py` and `models.py` inside the `flaskr` folder, and HTML files inside `flaskr/templates`.
   - **Pub/Sub**: General software architecture.
   - **SOLID Principles**: The software design adheres to SOLID principles.

 ## Getting Started via Docker

+The easiest way to get started with MiBuSM is by using Docker.

 ### Prerequisites